Kanchenjunga Base Camp Trek

 Accommodations during the trek:

 We seek to offer our clients comfortable and clean private accommodations.
 We always make sure that you can sleep well.
 We always provide you with the best available lodge/tea house during the trek.
 Most nights, there will be a warm dining room with comfortable chairs.
-Normally, you will have electricity in a few places Kanchenjunga Circuit Trekking trip, there may be a few nights where there is no running hot shower or electricity.
+Normally, you will have electricity in a few places.
+Kanchenjunga Circuit Trekking trip, there may be a few nights where there is no running hot shower or electricity.
 A bucket of hot water will be offered for an additional cost.
+Some nights you will have a room with a bathroom.

-Hotel in Kathmandu- The accommodation in Kathmandu is a clean and comfortable hotel in a quiet location beside Thame.
-There are 24 hrs hot and cold showers with TV.
-Air-conditioned, Telephone in the room, and private balcony.
-However, if you required a star-category hotel to upgrade the hotel in Kathmandu, please let us know.
+The accommodation in Kathmandu is a clean and comfortable hotel in a quiet location beside Thamel.
+There are 24-hour hot and cold showers with TV.
+Air-conditioned, telephone in the room, and private balcony.
+However, if you require a star-category hotel to upgrade the hotel in Kathmandu, please let us know.
 We will upgrade the hotel for an additional cost.
-While on the trek, there is a simple mountain guesthouse and it is not as comfortable as Annapurna and Everest region accommodation.
+While on the trek, there is a simple mountain guest house, and it is not as comfortable as the Annapurna and Everest region accommodations.
 However, we try our level best to serve you the best local guesthouse along the trek.

 Electricity

-On the Kanchenjunga Base Camp Trekking, Electricity is available in most of the places en route.
-In some places like after Ghunsa and over a pass may not have it because of the cold and snowfall from season to season.
+On the Kanchenjunga Base Camp Trekking, electricity is available in most of places en route.
+In some places, like after Ghunsa and over a pass, they may not have it because of the cold and snowfall from season to season.

 Travel transport

-Global Adventure Trekking uses private cars/Hice for land transport and Flight, as per the availability.
+Global Adventure Trekking uses private cars/Hices for land transport and flights, as per availability.

-Food: Nepal is famous for its typical food Dalbhat.
-It contains a lot of Iron which is good for everyone.
-“Dal Bhat power is 24 hours”
+Food: Nepal is famous for its typical food, dal bhat.
+It contains a lot of carbohydrates, iron, calcium, and vitamins, which are good for everyone.
+“Dal Bhat power is 24 hours.”

 Mostly our Kanchenjunga Circuit trekking destination offers various hygienic and fresh food like Nepalese, Continental, Tibetan, and Indian.
 People always have warm and delicious food during this trek.
 Most offered foods are

-These are the most served food in Kanchenjunga Circuit Trekking.
+This is the most served food in the Kanchenjunga Circuit Trekking.

 Need Help?
 Call Us+977 9851007457